Double (association football): Jordan

 In Jordan, three teams have won the Double of the Jordan Premier League and the Jordan FA Cup.

 North Korea

-In North Korea, three teams have won the Double of the DPR Korea League and the DPRK Championships / Hwaebul Cup.
+In North Korea, three teams have won the Double of the DPR Korea League / DPR Korea Premier Football League and the DPRK Championships / Hwaebul Cup.

 South Korea

 In South Korea, two teams have won the Double of the First Division and the Korean National Football Championship in semi-professional era.
 In professional era, two teams have won the K League 1 and the FA Cup and three teams have won the Double of the K League 1 and the League Cup.